elisiondesign/multilanguage-nuxt/README.md

 ## Hooks :white_check_mark:
 As language switch is effectively just an action of routing to another page, we can utilize __vue-router's__ `beforeEach` and `afterEach` hooks.
-The `multilanguage-nuxt` provides two hooks you can use to perform speciffic tasks that depend on the app's language.
+The `multilanguage-nuxt` provides two hooks you can use to perform specific tasks that depend on the app's language.

  `beforeLanguageSwitch(oldLocale, newLocale)`